ARRIVAL & DEPARTURE

 - Towel & washcloth

 - Comfortable clothing layers for variable weather.
 Southwest Washington can be cool and damp at any time of year.
 The buildings at Cloud Mountain are pleasant and well-insulated, but retreatants will often be walking between them necessitating clothing and shoes appropriate for walking outdoors.
 This includes a warm sweater or jacket even in the summer, a raincoat or umbrella.
-(Please pack adequate clothing for the length of your retreat, since laundry facilities are not available to retreatants on retreats shorter than two weeks.)
+(Please pack adequate clothing for the length of your retreat, since laundry facilities are not available to retreatants on retreats shorter than 10 days.)

 - Prescription medications you take in supplies adequate to last for the duration of your retreat.